NatX223/Ethos/backend/VERCEL-DEPLOYMENT.md

 - **Recommended**: Use Railway, Render, or Heroku for full cron support
 - These platforms support persistent Node.js processes

+## ✅ Vercel Configuration Fixed

+The `vercel.json` is now properly configured to use `api/index.ts` as the entry point, which should resolve the "No Output Directory" error.

 ## Vercel Deployment Steps

 ### 1. Environment Variables